 Hopefully, some of these troubleshooting ideas will help you find the problem.

 If it still doesn’t work, you may have to accept that your devices are incompatible, and you will need an alternative solution.

 The most obvious alternative to using HDMI-CEC would be a universal remote, like a Logitech Harmony.

 This controls your television and any connected devices with a single remote – much like with CEC.

 The advantage of universal remotes is you are not relying on the CEC communication to work as advertised.
 And, you can program the remote to work precisely how you wish.

-They are expensive though.
-And new ones are hard to find at the moment.
+They are expensive, though, and new ones are currently hard to find.

-An alternative is to buy a cheap universal remote at Amazon (other retailers available!).
+An alternative is to buy a cheap universal remote at Amazon (other retailers are available!).

 Some AV receivers and TVs also come with universal remotes that can be programmed with codes for commonly used devices.

 You also could use Bluetooth or cloud-based streaming to communicate with no cable on many newer devices.